monisha7890/qr-code-studio/README.md

 ### iOS
 - Camera usage description configured

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit issues and pull requests.

-## 📄 License

-This project is open source and available under the MIT License.

-## 👨‍💻 Developer

-Built with ❤️ using Flutter
+Built with using Flutter

 ---

-**Ready to scan and generate QR codes with style! 🎨**
+**Ready to scan and generate QR codes with style! **